 This training is written as if a Crew Leader were guiding a one-day volunteer project.
 However much of the curriculum is applicable to and necessary for a multi-day project.
-There are obviously more logistics in planning a multi-day project, topics such as setting up a base camp and cooking for a crew in the field will be developed as separate courses in the Trails Skills College Curriculum.
+There are obviously more logistics in planning a multi-day project, topics such as setting up a base camp and cooking for a crew in the field that are separate courses in the Trails Skills College Curriculum.